sstcam/SSDAQ/README.md

   stop     Stop a running eventbuilder or writer
 ```

  The program provides two main commands `start` and `stop` for starting and stopping the daemons.
-Additionally there is the `eb-ctrl` command to send control commands to the readout assembler.
+Additionally there is the `roa-ctrl` command to send control commands to the readout assembler.
 The two daemons for readout assembling and data writing are referred to as `roa` and `dw`, respectively.
 Therefore, to start an readout assembler as a daemon one could run:

  `control-ssdaq start roa -d`.